|Policy date||January 2022|

 - A half day spent in the School, for external candidates, working alongside other pupils of the same age to allow staff to assess external pupil’s suitability and ability to access the School’s educational provision.

-- A meeting with the Headmaster by external applicants to ensure the applicant has the potential to contribute to and benefit from School life and the educational opportunities offered by the School.
+- A meeting with the Principal and Headteacher by external applicants to ensure the applicant has the potential to contribute to and benefit from School life and the educational opportunities offered by the School.

 - For the Reception year (4+), achieving a satisfactory standard in a 4+ Aptitude Test.